ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 ![NSX-T deployed topology virtual T0 Edge Gateway](../../images/nsx-t-3-ra-diagrams-preconfigured-topology.svg "NSX-T deployed topology virtual T0 Edge Gateway"){: caption="NSX-T deployed topology virtual T0 Edge Gateway" caption-side="bottom"}

-Topology 1 is basically the same topology that is deployed with NSX-V DLR and Edge gateways.
 With NSX-T, no dynamic routing protocol configuration between T1 and T0.
 RFC-1891 IP address space is used for the workload overlay network and transit overlay network.
 A customer private and public portable IP space is assigned for customer use.
 A customer designated {{site.data.keyword.cloud_notm}} private and public portable IP space is assigned to the T0 for customer use.